 The current mansion is built on the site of a much earlier house, but still dates back to 1716.
 Its neo-classical architecture and elevated position make for a stunningly grand sight, even amidst the thousand acres of garden and landscaped parkland.
 Inside, the house is as immaculate as it is on the outside, with its rich furnishings and incredible collection of books, furniture and artworks.

-Thanks to the efforts of the Village Business Association and increasing concerns about the continued need for dedicated LGBT resources, the Village is currently getting the Gay rammed right back in.
-By day, the Gay Village is the best place in the city to relax; ny night it's just a lot of fun.
-Of course, this area is a great host to many events throughout the year – Pride, Sparkle, the Great British Bear Bash to name but a few – so it's great to see that this current shift in emphasis is rejuvenating the Gay Village once again.
+Thanks to the efforts of the Village Business Association and increasing concerns about the continued need for dedicated LGBT resources, the Village is currently thriving.
+By day, the Gay Village is the best place in the city to relax and, by night, it's just a lot of fun.
+Of course, this area is a great host to many events throughout the year – Pride, Sparkle, the Great British Bear Bash, to name but a few – so it's great to see that this current shift in emphasis is rejuvenating the Gay Village once again.

 In times of woe and in need of spiritual guidance, you could well find yourself wandering into the John Rylands Library mistaking it for a church, such is the late Victorian neo-Gothic splendour of this magnificent building.
 Walk inside and you'll find something that could truly enrich the soul: about 200,000 books.